alanedelman/JuliaNumerics/Functions/Elementary Functions/Sine.md

 **Condition Number**
 `abs(x/tan(x))`

-The sine function is ill-conditioned for very large arguments and near the zeros (integer multiples of œÄ) .
+The sine function is ill-conditioned for very large arguments and near the zeros (integer multiples of ?) .

 **Julia Discussions**